FREQUENTLY ASKED QUESTIONS

 WHAT MAKES THE GLASS RUBY?

-The ruby colour is achieved by adding 24 carat gold.
+The ruby colour is achieved by adding 24 carat gold to the glass.

 DO YOU NEED QUALIFICATIONS TO BE A GLASSBLOWER?